jaysphoto/zf2-heroku/README.markdown

-ZF2-Heroku
+zf2-heroku
 ==========

-Zend Framework skeleton application for Heroku
+Zend Framework 2 skeleton application for Heroku.

 This is an experiment to deploy a ZF2 application using Composer in the Heroku cloud.
 Ofcourse we could have used git submodules, but this was more fun.